 Greek love was love between a boy, typically adolescent, and an older adolescent or man.
-It is called Greek because it was most famously practised in ancient Greece, where it was called paiderasteia, formed from pais, a boy, and erasteia, sexually-inspired love.
-Though erotic longing implicitly inspired a Greek love affair, it could remain chaste.
+It is called Greek because it was most famously practised in ancient Greece, where it was called paiderastia, formed from paidos, "of a boy", and erastia, "love".
+Though eros, erotic longing, implicitly inspired a Greek love affair, it could remain chaste.

 In many non-Christian cultures, Greek love was not merely openly practised by most, but actively encouraged by society because of its benefits to boys when ethically conducted.
 Like any other kind of sexual relationship, a Greek love one could of course be conducted either nobly or shamefully.
 We aim to present as much as possible of its whole history here, showing both the cruelties it incited in the base and the generous giving of the self it inspired in the decent.
 Most remarkably though, will be seen the astonishing cultural florescence that ensued when this form of love was ubiquitous and idealistically espoused.